 The District's financial statements present capital assets in two categories: those assets subject to depreciation (such as buildings and equipment) and those not subject to depreciation (such as land).
-At year-end, the District had \$7,013,717 invested in capital assets, net of depreciation.
-This amount represents a net decrease (including additions and deletions) of \$370,476, or 5% compared to last year.
-The net decrease is primarily due to depreciation expense incurred in the current fiscal year.
+At September 30, 2016 and 2015, the District had \$6,677,780 and \$7,013,717 invested in capital assets, net of depreciation, respectively.
+These amounts represent a net decrease (including additions and deletions) of \$335,937, or 5% compared to the previous year for 2016, and a net decrease of \$370,476 or 5% compared to the previous year for 2015.
+The net decrease observed in both years is primarily due to depreciation expense incurred in each period.